CNZ NTS LOGO 2023 FINAL

 RESULTS AND PRIZES

 Events will be run as ‘Omnium style’.
 Riders will be awarded points for placings in each event.
 Prizes will be awarded to the top three overall in both Endurance and Sprint in each round.
-Prizes will also be given out to the riders who show they are 'Living the Values' of the series.
+If there are any ties in final points for each round, the rider with the fastest qualifying result will be ranked higher.

 WORKSHOPS